sanyamay/my-website/README.md

 # my-website

-1. Server Provisioning:
+# 1. Server Provisioning:

-I have AWS student account.

-I have create the vpc.
-After that create the Subnets then after create Route tables after that all attach to the vps. next set the firewall rules which is set in indbound rule SSH, HTTP, HTTPS this services i allow in in security group.
+I created a Virtual Private Cloud (VPC).
+Following that, I created subnets and route tables, and then attached them to the VPC.
+Next, I configured firewall rules, specifically allowing inbound traffic for SSH, HTTP, and HTTPS services in the security group.

-After complition of VPC, I create the instance by using ubuntu machine and give the name is myhos. then i lanch the instance Set the host name by using command my domain name is lkshmisakha.site hostnamectl set-hostname lkshmisakha.site
+Upon completion of the VPC setup, I created an instance using an Ubuntu machine and named it "myhos."
+I then launched the instance and set the hostname using the following command, considering my domain name is "lkshmisakha.site" hostnamectl set-hostname lkshmisakha.site

 2. Website Configuration :

-#First installed the nginx server by using the follwing commands
+# First installed the nginx server by using the follwing commands
 apt install nginx -y

 # Install MySQL